Candidate Members of the VMP/EMP Disk System of the Galaxy from the SkyMapper and SAGES Surveys: Results

 \subsubsection{Based on the Haywood Criterion}

-There is also evidence for the existence of a VMP/EMP disk system from the Haywood Diagram.
+There is also evidence for the existence of a VMP/EMP disk system from the Haywood diagram.
 Figure~\ref{Fig:arcthisto} shows the distribution of the arctangent of the \zmax/\Rmax\ values (defined here as the inclination angle, $IA$) for VMP/EMP stars, following \citet{Haywood2018} and \cite {DiMatteo2020}.
-The panels show this distribution for stars with the total numbers of VMP/EMP stars (black line), for stars with prograde orbits (purple line), and with retrograde orbits (orange line), respectively, for stars in the regions with [Fe/H] $\leq -2$, $\leq -2.5$, and $\leq -3$.
-The vertical dashed line and dot-dashed line show the approximate ``troughs" in the distributions at $IA$ = 0.25 and 0.65 radians, respectively, which can be used to roughly separate likely halo stars, thick-disk stars, and thin-disk stars.
-The numbers shown in each region listed in the figure reveal that VMP/EMP stars with prograde orbits dominate over those with retrograde orbits for $IA \leq 0.25$ radians and those with $0.25 < IA \leq 0.65$ radians, and much less so for $IA > 0.65$ radians.
-One can reasonably associate the prograde stars with $IA \leq 0.25$ radians with thin-disk orbits, those with $0.25 < IA \leq 0.65$ radians with thick-disk orbits, and those with $IA > 0.65$ radians with halo-like orbits.
+The panels show this distribution for stars with the total numbers of VMP/EMP stars (black line), for stars with prograde orbits (purple line), and for stars with retrograde orbits (orange line), respectively, for stars in the regions with [Fe/H] $\leq -2$, $\leq -2.5$, and $\leq -3$.
+The vertical dashed line and dotted-dashed line show the approximate ``troughs" in the distributions at $IA$ = 0.25 and 0.65 rad, respectively, which can be used to roughly separate likely halo stars, thick-disk stars, and thin-disk stars.
+The numbers shown in each region listed in the figure reveal that VMP/EMP stars with prograde orbits dominate over those with retrograde orbits for $IA \leq 0.25$ rad and those with $0.25$ rad $< IA \leq 0.65$ rad, and much less so for $IA > 0.65$ rad.
+One can reasonably associate the prograde stars with $IA \leq 0.25$ rad with thin-disk orbits, those with $0.25$ rad $< IA \leq 0.65$ rad with thick-disk orbits, and those with $IA > 0.65$ rad with halo-like orbits.

-If we now specialize to the highly prograde stars with orbital velocities v$_{\phi} > 150$ \kms (indicated by the blue-shaded region in Figure~\ref{Fig:arcthisto}), the relative dominance of the stars in the disk-like system for VMP/EMP stars becomes even more clear.
+If we now specialize to the highly prograde stars with orbital velocities v$_{\phi} > 150$ \kms (indicated by the blue shaded region in Figure~\ref{Fig:arcthisto}), the relative dominance of the stars in the disk-like system for VMP/EMP stars becomes even clearer.

 Figure~\ref{Fig:rmaxzmaxdistrib} is a plot of \zmax\ vs. \Rmax\ for the stars with [Fe/H] $\leq -2$, $\leq -2.5$, and $\leq -3$, in the left, middle, and right panels, respectively.
-The upper panels of this figure show plots of the \zmax\ distribution as a function of \Rmax\ for the full sample of prograde stars (v$_{\phi} >$ 0 \kms.)
-The dashed and dot-dashed lines corresponding to the troughs shown in Figure~\ref{Fig:arcthisto} at $IA$ = 0.25 and 0.65 radians, respectively.
+The top panels of this figure show plots of the \zmax\ distribution as a function of \Rmax\ for the full sample of prograde stars (v$_{\phi} >$ 0 \kms.)
+The dashed and dotted-dashed lines correspond to the troughs shown in Figure~\ref{Fig:arcthisto} at $IA$ = 0.25 and 0.65 rad, respectively.
 The number of stars is provided in the legend at the top of each panel.
 The bottom panels apply to the stars on highly prograde orbits (v$_{\phi} >$ 150 \kms).
-From inspection, the separation of the regions becomes much more pronounced when the highly prograde stars are considered.